astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 # Interviews

-Interviews are a two-way street: in an ideal world, it doesn't matter too much about how you perform in the interview, it's for the interviewers to see if you would fit in their teams and cultures both skill and personality wise; you also should be doing the same.
+Interviews are a two-way street.
+In an ideal world, it doesn't matter too much about how you perform in the interview.
+Interviews for the interviewers to see if you would fit in their teams and cultures both skill and personality wise; you also should be doing the same.

-I've spoken with a lot of HR people and tech directors alike, and they all seem to agree: your attitude is more important than how good you are at coding.
+I've spoken with a lot of HR people and tech directors alike throughout hiring processes,and they all seem to agree: your attitude is more important than how good you are at coding.
 It's how you show the process of how you solve the problem, react to adversity, and show your personality in general.